netscaler/netscaler-k8s-ingress-controller/canary/README.md

         kubectl apply -f cic-vpx.yaml
         kubectl apply -f exporter.yaml

-    !!! note "Note"
+    >**Note:**
-        Depending on how you are deploying the Citrix ingress controller, you need to edit the YAML file for Citrix ingress controller deployment and modify values for the environmental variables as provided in [deploying Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/#deploy-citrix-ingress-controller-as-a-pod).
+    >Depending on how you are deploying the Citrix ingress controller, you need to edit the YAML file for Citrix ingress controller deployment and modify values for the environmental variables as provided in [deploying Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/deploy/deploy-cic-yaml/#deploy-citrix-ingress-controller-as-a-pod).

 1. Deploy the Ingress for securely exposing Spinnaker using the [spin-ingress-ssl.yaml](manifest/spin-ingress-ssl.yaml) file.

         kubectl apply -f spin-ingress-ssl.yaml

-    !!! note "Note"
+    >**Note:**
-        For more information on creating a TLS certificate for Ingress, see [TLS certificates in Citrix Ingress Controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/certificate-management/tls-certificate-handling/).
+    >For more information on creating a TLS certificate for Ingress, see [TLS certificates in Citrix Ingress Controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/certificate-management/tls-certificate-handling/).

 1. Once Spinnaker is exposed using Citrix ADC, access Spinnaker and perform the steps in [Create a Spinnaker pipeline and configure automated canary deployment](#Create-a-Spinnaker-pipeline-and-configure-automated-canary-deployment) if the steps are not already done.